OpenAdaptAI/OpenAdapt/README.md

 Welcome to PuterBot: GUI Process Automation with Transformers!
 This library implements AI-First Process Automation for GUI applications.
 It:

-- Records screenshots and associated user input,
+- Records screenshots and associated user input
-- Converts screenshots and user input into tokenized format,
+- Converts screenshots and user input into tokenized format
 - Feeds tokenized screenshots and user input into transformer models
 - Converts transformer output into replayable input events